 The Equipment listed in this section shall have their calibrations checked at the manufacturer's recommended interval, and at least annually if no time is specified.
-The equipment below shall be tested at least annually for calibration using the manufacturer's calibration procedure.

-5.1.1.1.1.
+- 5.1.1.1.1.
 Powered Flow Hood.
-A device consisting of a flow capture element capable of creating an airtight perimeter seal around the inlet terminal; an Airflow Meter capable of measuring the volumetric airflow through the flow capture element with an accuracy equal to or better than \pm 5 % or 5 cfm (2.5 L/s or 0.0025 m3/s), whichever is greater; and a variable-speed Air-Moving Fan that is capable of moving air through the flow capture element and Airflow Meter.
+A device consisting of a flow capture element capable of creating an airtight perimeter seal around the inlet terminal; an Airflow Meter capable of measuring the volumetric airflow through the flow capture element with an a maximum error of 5 % or 5 cfm (2.5 L/s or $0.0025 \text{ m}^3/\text{s}$), whichever is greater; and a variable-speed Air-Moving Fan that is capable of moving air through the flow capture element and Airflow Meter. - 5.1.1.1.2.
+Manometer.
+A device that is capable of measuring the static pressure inside the flow capture element relative to the room with a maximum error of 1% of reading or 0.25 Pa (0.0010 in.
+H2O), whichever is greater.